Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-5.md

 *"Why a journey?"*

-The journey has to do with going from idea to launching and selling a fully functional time-lapse app for Android.
+The journey has to do with going from idea to launching a fully functional time-lapse app for Android.
 It has been quite a journey of learning and growth for me, at the very least.

 Part of the reason I'm writing this dev-log is to be an inspiration to others to show the ups and the downs, the failures and successes, the struggle and the reality of building a complex app yourself (also known as indie app development).
 It certainly hasn't been easy.